Updated: Jun 9, 2022

 In physical strength training, proper form is hugely important.
 That means I have to stand in a solid position, hold my back straight and isolate my movement to only the muscle group I’m working on.
 If I do all of that, I maximize my results and eliminate unwanted damage.

 The same thing happens with faith-based strength training.
 If my form is poor, everything gets sloppy and out of bounds.
-And this is something I’m currently working on (at the time of publishing this article, late 2019).
-When I’m pushed and things become a fight, I have to stick to what the manual to life tells me.
-Keep praying, keep reading scripture, resist temptation and check my tongue.
+And this is something I will always be working on.
+When I’m pushed and things become a fight, I have to stick to what the manual to life tells me; keep praying, keep reading scripture, keep bringing sin in check.

 This is incredibly hard when, as with physical training, all I want to do is scream “MAKE IT STOP!”
 It’s harder with spiritual strength training because I can’t see the end of the trial like I can with physical training.